Sri Lanka - Country Commercial Guide

 Publication of Technical Regulations

-The Sri Lanka Standards Institute publishes all its regulations on its website.
-The site also includes proposed regulations for public comment with adequate time for the public to respond.
+The Sri Lanka Standards Institute publishes all their regulations on their website.
+The site also includes proposed regulations for public comment with adequate time for public to respond.

 Contact Information